5 Reasons To Foster A Cat Or Kitten

 4. Help Reduce The Number Of Unwanted Cats And Strays

 Overpopulation is a serious issue.
-Every year shelters are overrun by litters of stray kittens with nowhere else to go.
-This puts a huge strain on finances and resources.
+Every year, litters of stray kittens overrun shelters with nowhere else to go, putting a significant strain on finances and resources.
 The best long-term solution is to prevent accidental and unwanted births.

-Most shelters offer low-cost spay/neuter services, and many also participate in TNR (trap, neuter, release) in attempts to reduce the local cat population.
+Most shelters offer low-cost spay/neuter services and participate in TNR (trap, neuter, release) in attempts to reduce the local cat population.
 Those systems help, but fostering is a key part of that process.
 Fosters allow shelters to focus on spaying and neutering to help close the gap between the number of cats in need of homes and the number of people willing to adopt.

 5. Cat Cuddles With No Commitment

-This gives you the chance to get in all the cuddles you want.
-You also won’t need to take on the expense of having a permanent live-in cat, because the shelter will most likely cover all costs including food, litter, and vet visits.
+This gives you the chance to get all the cuddles you want.
+You also won’t need to take on the expense of having a permanent live-in cat because the shelter will most likely cover all costs, including food, litter, and vet visits.

-No matter which way you look at it, fostering save lives and provides a rewarding experience for everyone involved—human and feline.
+No matter which way you look at it, fostering saves lives and provides a rewarding experience for everyone involved—human and feline.
 What are you waiting for?

 Was this article helpful?